One Hundred Views of New Tokyo: Subject matter and techniques

 Typical of the sōsaku hanga movement, there was much experimentation with colours and types of paper.
-The themes and subjects vary; some prints hark back to a bygone era such as Hiratuska's Shinobazu Pond in Snow and Fukazawa's Shiba Zozoji Temple which is reminiscent of Hiroshige's work at the same location.
+The themes and subjects vary; some prints hark back to a bygone era such as Hiratuska's Shinobazu Pond in Snow and Fukazawa's Shiba Zōjō-ji Temple which is reminiscent of Hiroshige's work at the same location.
 The artists' followed their ukiyo-e predecessors by depicting landscapes and the common people at leisure.
 In homage to Hiroshige's Fifty-three Stations of the Tōkaidō, which started at the same location, Hiratsuka made the first print Nihonbashi, the central point of the city from which all distances were measured.
 As was common in ukiyo-e prints from the past, bridges feature in many of the prints.

 Despite the inclusion of some traditional views, the group were less concerned with the concept of meishō (famous places) and beautiful scenes, but rather they sought to document the Shōwa era lifestyle and depict the rapidly modernizing city.
 Sempan chose to depict miniature golf and a factory district, Onchi a coffee shop and cinema interior.
 Fukazawa shows a baseball game, while his print of a Shell gasoline station foreshadows the work of Pop art.